True North Kitchen

 • ¼ cup skyr or Greek yogurt NOT nonfat

-• 2 tablespoons cold water
+• 2-3 tablespoons ice water

 • Turbinado sugar for sprinkling

-• Vanilla ice cream or whipped cream for serving
+• Vanilla ice cream or whipped cream for serving (optional)

 Instructions

 • Once the fruit is out of the oven, use an ice cream scoop or large spoon to drop 6 equal-sized mounds of dough on top of the hot peach mixture leaving at least a half inch between each biscuit.
-Sprinkle the dough mounds wth turbinado sugar and transfer to the oven.
+Sprinkle the dough mounds and peaches wth turbinado sugar and transfer to the oven.
 Bake until the filling is bubbly and biscuits are golden brown, about 20 minutes.
 Transfer to a wire rack to cool.
 Serve warm with vanilla ice cream or whipped cream.

 Notes